 The Watermill Center Residency

-YoungArts and The Watermill Center have partnered to offer a month-long residency at the center’s campus in Long Island, New York.
+YoungArts and The Watermill Center partner to offer one residency annually at the center’s campus in Long Island, New York.
 A YoungArts award winner is provided space to develop new, original work alongside other Watermill artists-in-residence at this renowned laboratory for the arts and humanities.
+Recent residents include Eli Berman (2016, 2017 Classical Music), Yusha-Marie Sorzano (2000 Dance) and Paige Mazurek (2007 Photography).

 This (residency at Watermill) is such an incredible experience….
 I’m really excited about what I’m developing here—it’s definitely something I would not have been able to do outside of this place.”